 Frequently asked questions

-To substitute a fresh whole artichoke in this recipe trim, cut, and clean it.
-Then, boil or steam until tender before adding it to the soup pot.
+Yes, but fresh artichokes require extra prep.
+To substitute fresh whole artichokes in this recipe, trim, cut, and clean them first.
+Then, boil or steam until tender, remove the tough outer leaves, and scoop out the fuzzy choke before adding the hearts to the soup pot.

-Crusty French bread, a simple side salad, or a sandwich all go well with this soup.
-It’s also delicious as a starter soup for Italian recipes.
-Try it as a starter for a simple baked ziti or our tortellini bake.
+Crusty French bread, a simple side salad, or a sandwich all pair well with this soup.
+It’s also delicious as a starter for Italian recipes.
+Try serving it before a comforting baked ziti or our tortellini bake for a complete meal.

 📖 Recipe